Undergraduate BA (Hons)

 Theatre Project

 This project is designed to enable you to work collaboratively in a small group to generate, organise and manage your own performance work.
 The nature of the performance will be dependent on the individual skills and interests of the project group and the culminating production will be publicly performed over two nights.
-You will undertake research appropriate to your project and keep a Personal Learning Journal in order to facilitate reflection and submit a critical analysis which reflects upon the rehearsal and production process.
+You will undertake research appropriate to your project and keep a Personal Learning Journal in order to facilitate reflection and submit a portfolio which reflects upon the rehearsal and production process.
+Your production will be performed as part of our annual student festival: Debut.

 Careers and Professional Pathways